ColombiaJS/webircjs/README.md

 # WebIrc.js

-A Web IRC client written in Node.js using Express.js and socket.io
+A Web IRC client written in Node.js using Express.js and Socket.IO

+*This project is under development and it's not ready for production use.*

 ---
 ### The MIT License (MIT)